-- costs relating to research that has already been done by the applicant.
+- costs associated with work that has already been done

 Step 2.
-Contact the Northern Territory Archives Service to discuss your application if required.
+Contact the Library and Archives NT to discuss your application if required.

 Step 3.
-Submit your application online using GrantsNT by close of business Friday 23 August 2019.
+Submit your application online using GrantsNT by 2pm Tuesday 11 August 2020.

 NT history grants are offered annually.
-Key dates for the 2019 grant are listed below.
+Key dates for the 2020 grant are as follows: